 Whenever we look into starting a blog, we are bombarded with a multitude of options.
 Some of the options like Blogger, WordPress, Medium.com and Tumblr are very popular, and others, like Ghost, for example, are “works in progress.”

-Selecting which blog platform to use depends on your particular requirements based on the type of blog you have and what you wish to do with your blog.
-If you are blogging for fun or as a means to hosting a personal journal, you can use BlogSpot, WordPress.com or Tumblr as they are free, and quite easy to manage.
+Selecting which blog platform to use depends on the type of blog you have and what you wish to do with your blog.
+If you are blogging for fun, or as a means of hosting a personal journal, you can use BlogSpot, WordPress.com, Medium.com or Tumblr, as they are free and quite easy to manage.

 In this guide, I will tell you all about what WordPress is, and I will illustrate for you the difference between these two variants of WordPress.
 This will help you to understand which WordPress platform will be best for you.

 Let’s have a look!

 WordPress was started as a blogging tool, and it later evolved into a full CMS (content management system).

 The first version of WordPress was released in 2003, as an open source project licensed under GPLV2.
 Over the past 15 years, WordPress has evolved into one of the most popular platforms for creating blogs and websites.

 WordPress is based on PHP and MySQL.
 Founded by Matt Mullenweg and Mike Little, WordPress is a project backed by their parent company Automattic, which also offers various WordPress related services and products, such as WordPress.com, VaultPress, JetPack, VideoPress, WordPress VIP, Gravatar, and many others.

 (Scroll to the bottom for some more interesting facts about WordPress)

 For starters, there are two important things to know about WordPress: